 In particular, keep an eye out on your neighbours’ home, especially when they’re out or on holiday.
 Tell each other when you’re going to be away, and be ready to help in sticky situations.

-more than half (57%) of UK homeowners and renters think that good neighbours keep an eye on their property when they aren’t there
+Almost two thirds (65%) of UK homeowners and renters think that good neighbours take in parcels on their behalf when they aren't home

 "My dad had a stroke three years ago at home whilst my mum was away.
 Their neighbours noticed the curtains were still drawn in the bedroom.
 They rang the landline and doorbell but no answer.
 They couldn’t get hold of my Mum.
 They noticed the bedroom window was open and got a ladder to climb up and look through the window.
 They climbed into the bedroom and called an ambulance.
 They saved my dad’s life."

 Welcome new neighbours to the community by introducing yourself and giving some advice, or tips on the local area.

 You don’t have to be best friends, but it’s always good to be warm and friendly – and who knows?
 Neighbours really could become good friends…